openstack/keystone-specs/api/v3/identity-api-v3-os-trust-ext.rst

 - ``expires_at`` (string, ISO 8601 extended format date time with microseconds)

   Specifies the expiration time of the trust.
 A trust may be revoked ahead of expiration.
 If the value represents a time in the past, the trust is deactivated.
+In the redelegation case it must not exceed the value of the corresponding ``expires_at`` field of the redelegated trust or it may be omitted, then the ``expires_at`` value is copied from the redelegated trust.

 - ``remaining_uses`` (integer or null)

   Specifies how many times the trust can be used to obtain a token.
 This value is decreased each time a token is issued through the trust.
 Once it reaches 0, no further tokens will be issued through the trust.
 The default value is null, meaning there is no limit on the number of tokens issued through the trust.
+If redelegation is enabled it must not be set.

+- ``allow_redelegation`` (boolean)

+  If ``allow_redelegation`` is set to ``true`` then a trust between a ``trustor`` and any third-party user may be issued by the ``trustee`` just like a regular trust.
+If set to ``false``, stops further redelegation.
+  ``false`` by default, not stored in the trust.

+- ``redelegation_count`` (integer or null)

+  Specifies the maximum remaining depth of the redelegated trust chain.
+Each subsequent trust has this field decremented by 1 automatically.
+  The initial ``trustor`` issuing new trust that can be redelegated, must set ``allow_redelegation`` to ``true`` and may set ``redelegation_count`` to an integer value less than or equal to ``max_redelegation_count`` configuration parameter in order to limit the possible length of derivated trust chains.
+  The trust issued by the ``trustor`` using a regular token (not redelegating), in which ``allow_redelegation`` is set to ``true`` (the new trust is redelegatable), will be populated with the value specified in the ``max_redelegation_count`` configuration parameter if ``redelegation_count`` is not set or set to ``null``.
+  If ``allow_redelegation`` is set to ``false`` then ``redelegation_count`` will be set to 0 in the trust on the server side.

+  If the trust is being issued by the ``trustee`` of a redelegatable trust-scoped token (redelegation case) then ``redelegation_count`` should not be set, as it will automatically be set to the value in the redelegatable trust-scoped token decremented by 1.
+Note, if the resulting value is 0, this means that the new trust will not be redelegatable, regardless of the value of ``allow_redelegation``.

+- ``redelegated_trust_id`` (string, read-only)

+  Returned with redelegated trust provides information about the predecessor in the trust chain.
+Specifying this field in a trust manipulation request has no effect.

 Example entity: